destinyae/FLock/README.md

 ### Introduction

-FLock is an open-source framework for building Fedrated Learning systems natively on Blockchain.
-The combination of Fedrated Learning and Blockchain solves real-life blockers for each other:
+FLock is an open-source framework for building Federated Learning systems natively on Blockchain.
+The combination of Federated Learning and Blockchain solves real-life blockers for each other:

 + **For Federated Learning** : lack of participation incentives and risk of malicious clients can be solved by Blockchain technologies